xypiao97/xypiao97/README.md

 - 👨‍🎓 A Ph.D student at Korea University, Seoul, Korea.
 - 👨‍💻 My interests:
-   - Deep learning acceleration/parallelization
+   - Systems for AI
-   - System for ML
+   - Algorithms for Deep Learning
-   - Distributed/Cloud computing
+   - Distributed/Cloud Computing
 - 📫 How to reach me: xypiao97 at korea.ac.kr

 <!--